using CalculusWithJulia

 Question

-Can SymPy do what Archimedes did?
+do what Archimedes did?

-Consider the following code which sets up the area of an inscribed triangle, A1, and the area of a parabolic segment, A2 for a general parabola:
+Consider the following code which sets up the area of an inscribed triangle, A1

 @syms x::real A::real B::real C::real a::real b::real

-c = (a + b) / 2
+= (a + b) / 2

-f(x) = A*x^2 + B*x + C
+c f(x) = A*x^2 + B*x + C

 Secant(f, a, b) = f(a) + (f(b)-f(a))/(b-a) * (x - a)

-A1 = integrate(Secant(f, a, c) - Secant(f,a,b), (x,a,c)) + integrate(Secant(f,c,b)-Secant(f,a,b), (x, c, b))
+= integrate(Secant(f, a, c) - Secant(f,a,b), (x,a,c)) + integrate(Secant(f,c,b)-Secant(f,a,b), (x, c, b))

-A2 = integrate(f(x) - Secant(f,a,b), (x, a, b))
+A1 = integrate(f(x) - Secant(f,a,b), (x, a, b))

-out = 4//3 * A1 - A2
+A2 = 4//3 * A1 - A2 out

-\[ \frac{A a^{3}}{3} + A a^{2} b - A a b^{2} - \frac{A b^{3}}{3} + a^{2} \left(- \frac{A a}{2} - \frac{A b}{2}\right) - \frac{4 a^{2} \left(\frac{A a}{4} - \frac{A b}{4}\right)}{3} - \frac{4 a \left(- \frac{A a^{2}}{2} + \frac{A a b}{2}\right)}{3} - b^{2} \left(- \frac{A a}{2} - \frac{A b}{2}\right) + \frac{4 b^{2} \left(- \frac{A a}{4} + \frac{A b}{4}\right)}{3} + \frac{4 b \left(\frac{A a b}{2} - \frac{A b^{2}}{2}\right)}{3} - \frac{4 \left(\frac{a}{2} + \frac{b}{2}\right)^{2} \left(- \frac{A a}{4} + \frac{A b}{4}\right)}{3} + \frac{4 \left(\frac{a}{2} + \frac{b}{2}\right)^{2} \left(\frac{A a}{4} - \frac{A b}{4}\right)}{3} + \frac{4 \left(\frac{a}{2} + \frac{b}{2}\right) \left(- \frac{A a^{2}}{2} + \frac{A a b}{2}\right)}{3} - \frac{4 \left(\frac{a}{2} + \frac{b}{2}\right) \left(\frac{A a b}{2} - \frac{A b^{2}}{2}\right)}{3} \]
+\(\frac{A a^{3}}{3} + A a^{2} b - A a b^{2} - \frac{A b^{3}}{3} + a^{2} \left(- \frac{A a}{2} - \frac{A b}{2}\right) - \frac{4 a^{2} \left(\frac{A a}{4} - \frac{A b}{4}\right)}{3} - \frac{4 a \left(- \frac{A a^{2}}{2} + \frac{A a b}{2}\right)}{3} - b^{2} \left(- \frac{A a}{2} - \frac{A b}{2}\right) + \frac{4 b^{2} \left(- \frac{A a}{4} + \frac{A b}{4}\right)}{3} + \frac{4 b \left(\frac{A a b}{2} - \frac{A b^{2}}{2}\right)}{3} - \frac{4 \left(\frac{a}{2} + \frac{b}{2}\right)^{2} \left(- \frac{A a}{4} + \frac{A b}{4}\right)}{3} + \frac{4 \left(\frac{a}{2} + \frac{b}{2}\right)^{2} \left(\frac{A a}{4} - \frac{A b}{4}\right)}{3} + \frac{4 \left(\frac{a}{2} + \frac{b}{2}\right) \left(- \frac{A a^{2}}{2} + \frac{A a b}{2}\right)}{3} - \frac{4 \left(\frac{a}{2} + \frac{b}{2}\right) \left(\frac{A a b}{2} - \frac{A b^{2}}{2}\right)}{3}\)

 Question